amgadfikry/airbnb-clone-project/README.md

 - **Security**: Implementing strong hashing for passwords, tokenization for payment methods, and secure API endpoints to protect sensitive data.
 - **Data Validation**: Using Django's built-in validators and serializers to ensure data integrity and security.
 - **Transaction Management**: Using Django's transaction management to ensure data consistency during complex operations like bookings and payments.

+## Feature Breakdown

+### User Management

+This feature allows users to create new accounts, update personal information, and manage their payment methods securely.
+Users can also delete their accounts, which facilitates flexible and secure management of user data and preferences.

+### Property Management

+Property management enables hosts to list new properties, update their information, and manage their visibility through filtering searches.
+Hosts can add or remove amenities and photos, providing a comprehensive toolset for maintaining attractive and current property listings.

+### Booking System

+The booking system allows users to easily create new bookings, confirm them, update booking details, or delete bookings.
+This feature streamlines the reservation process, ensuring users can efficiently manage their stay plans.

+### Payment Processing

+This feature integrates a secure payment system to handle transactions related to bookings.
+It streamlines payment operations, ensuring that financial exchanges are processed accurately and securely.

+### Review System

+Users can leave reviews and delete them as needed, enabling feedback on properties and fostering community trust.
+This feature helps in maintaining transparency and encouraging better services from hosts.